Mechanisms of meat curing – the important nitrogen compounds

 “About three decades after it was discovered that living plants needed nitrogen, Jules Reiset recognised in 1856 that decaying organic matter releases nitrogen.
 This discovery ultimately provided the basis for the nitrogen cycle because it was the first evidence of nitrogen cycling in the biological sphere.” (, J. N, et al., 2013)

 It is enlightening to understand one of the ways that nitrogen change from an inert gas to a form that is used as food for plants and from our vantage point, ends up curing meat.
-These are parts of the natural nitrogen cycle which are responsible for fertilising the earth, the very cycle we are altering by adding massive amounts of nitrogen into.
+These are parts of the natural nitrogen cycle which is responsible for fertilising the earth, the very cycle we are altering by adding massive amounts of nitrogen into.

 Two of the ways in the natural nitrogen cycle that atmospheric nitrogen enters the food chain is through the power of lightning and small microorganisms.
 Let’s first look at nitrogen that falls from the skies.